markbates/goth/README.md

 or use

-2. Get the repository as a dependency - (copy and paste the whole command line block from below in the terminal)
+2. Get the repository as a dependency - (Copy and paste the following command block into your terminal.)
    ```text
    go get github.com/markbates/goth
    cd $GOPATH/pkg/mod/github.com/markbates/goth@v1.80.0/examples